aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 ![Figure 1.1 REST Service](/img/rest-service.svg)
 <small className="figure">Figure 1.1 REST Service</small>

 Any request made by a client goes to the REST Service of a fullnode first.
-Then, the submitted transaction is forwarded to the validator Fullnode, which then sends it to the validator node V<sub>X</sub>.
+Then, the submitted transaction is forwarded to the validator fullnode, which then sends it to the validator node V<sub>X</sub>.

 ### 1. Client → REST Service

-A client submits a transaction to the REST service of an Aptos Fullnode.
+A client submits a transaction to the REST service of an Aptos fullnode.

 ### 2. REST Service → Mempool

-The REST service forwards the transaction to a validator Fullnode, which then sends it to validator node V<sub>X</sub>'s mempool.
+The REST service forwards the transaction to a validator fullnode, which then sends it to validator node V<sub>X</sub>'s mempool.
 The mempool will accept the transaction T<sub>N</sub> only if the sequence number of T<sub>N</sub> is greater than or equal to the current sequence number of the sender's account (note that the transaction will not be passed to consensus until the sequence number matches the sequence number of the sender’s account).

 ### 3. REST Service → Storage

-When a client performs a read query on the Aptos Blockchain (for example, to get the balance of Alice's account), the REST service interacts with the storage component directly to obtain the requested information.
+When a client performs a read query on the Aptos blockchain (for example, to get the balance of Alice's account), the REST service interacts with the storage component directly to obtain the requested information.

 ## Virtual Machine (VM)